 In that respect, a nationally representative survey of 377 journalists conducted as part of the Worlds of Journalism Study in Mexico showed that four in ten surveyed journalists had been threatened, and three quarters of those have been threatened more than once.
 Of those who have been threatened, nearly 43 percent attribute the source of the threat to a story related to organised crime and around 35 percent to a political story.

-The situation has worsened in the past few years.
-In the latest presidential tenure of Enrique Peña Nieto alone (2012-2018), there have been at least 46 journalists’ killings and 1,986 anti-press attacks, according to Article 19, and a recorded number of 119 cases since 2000 –the year of political takeover that finally saw a new, oppositional political party in office after 70 year of single-party rule.
-At least 20 disappearances and 52 attacks to media headquarters across the country have been recorded between 2006 a 2017.
+The situation worsened in the past few years.
+According to Article 19, in the full presidential tenure of Enrique Peña Nieto alone (2012-2018), there were 47 journalists’ killings and 2,522 anti-press attacks, with the last year being the deadliest; whereas in the current López Obrador’s administration beginning December 2019, there have been 637 aggressions and at least 15 killings.
+This means that there is a recorded number of at least 135 murder cases since 2000 –the year of political takeover that finally saw a new, oppositional political party in office after 70 year of single-party rule.
 As the figures grow on a daily basis, Mexico is branded a “partly free” country by Freedom House’s annual index on freedom of expression.

 In a context of growing violence both at the societal level but also at the media-targeted level, journalists feel constantly threatened and vulnerable.
 Research shows that those covering violence-related issues normally suffer from depression, post-traumatic stress disorder, and other health related ailments.
 Journalists who work in risky areas suffer considerably at professional, societal and personal level having to implement and improvise self-devised security measures to protect themselves, such as self-censorship, publishing anonymously, changing daily routines and routes, keeping a low profile, reporting in packs, or even changing location and place of residence.
 Journalists being displaced from violent locations face constant hardships to re-establish themselves at the personal and professional level.
 Research shows how media houses rarely provide training, security measures or safety protocols.